bailey27/cppcryptfs/INSTALL.md

 There is no installation program for cppcryptfs.
 You will need to copy cppcrypfs.exe (e.g. C:\\git\\cppcryptfs\\x64\\Release\\cppcryptfs.exe) to some directory in your path.

+A 32-bit build should work (assuming you have installed Dokany on a 32-bit machine and have build and installed 32-bit OpenSSL).
+However, it has not been tested in a while.